Research

 Evolution of foraging strategy in varying climate

 This project is a collaboration with the lab of Deborah Gordon (Stanford) funded by an NSF-BSF grant.
 Deborah’s lab has been studying variation in foraging strategies in desert haverster ants (Pogonomyrmex barbatus), which is the colonies response to variation in conditions (especially humidity).
-Felix is constructing genomic libraries for hundreds of colony samples and using this genomic dataset to infer kinship among colonies.
+Felix constructed genomic libraries for 1000 colony samples to infer kinship among colonies.
 Thereby we hope to be able to quantify reproductive success at the colony level, and test whether it is associated with the variation in foraging.

 Universal adaptations of ants – olfactory receptors